 - whm.example.com (non SSL)

-If you are unable to connect to your WHM with example.com/whm or vps####.inmotionhosting.com:2087, you may have a block on those ports.
+If you are unable to connect to your WHM with example.com/whm or vps####.inmotionhosting.com:2087, the respective ports may be blocked on your local network.
 Using the whm.example.com URL will go over the proxy port 80.
 Port 80 is the standard internet port so you should have no problem connecting with whm.example.com.

 Congratulations, now you know how to log into your WHM!